upenn-libraries/hathi_process/README.md

 All HathiTrust books handled through this process ***must*** have the default value `University of Pennsylvania, Van Pelt-Dietrich Library` for `Who`.

+***IMPORTANT***: Ark IDs created without production credentials sourced as environment variables (step 3 in `Setup` above) begin with `ark:/99999/fk4` and are intended for practice and testing.
+They expire automatically after 14 days.

+Ark IDs for production that will persist over time for Penn Libraries begin with `ark:/81431/p3` and are created only with correct production credentials sourced as environment variables.

 ---

 ### Step 2